Elijer/Consultation/README.md

 I think it is very possible that we can reach your client’s goals without bringing in additional website expertise, but can’t quite promise that at this time.

-What I can promise is that I will be an asset towards figuring out the way forward, and if at any point I find I am no longer able to contribute to the website goals of your client, I will step aside and help you find someone who can if you want.
-The fact that I consider you a friend is not wholly irrelevant here, but much more importantly, I simply have no desire to do work that is not helpful, or is ambiguously helpful.
+What I *can* promise is that I will be an asset towards figuring out the way forward, and if at any point I find I am no longer able to contribute to the website goals of your client, I will step aside and help you find someone who can if you want.
+I have no desire to do work that is not helpful, or is questionably helpful.
 That’s bad for everyone.

 That said, the goals outlined above are not too complex and I think I will be a powerful asset to making them happen for less money than a full-fledged web-dev veteran, and within the timeline proposed.
 A lot of that is possible because Shopify and tools like it really are quite customizable and easy to use, and that I have experience with similar technology such as Wordpress, Squarespace, CDN configurations, hosting, and more bare-bones web-dev.

+You don't need to commit to a long timeline of hiring me as a contractor.
+If you decide at any point that I have done all I can do for you, or you want me to standby for a bit while you figure it out, just let me know, and I will stop recording billed hours.
 </br>
 </br>
 </br>